-If possible, look to find sites within trees and behind rocks or other features that will block the prevailing wind direction.
+Find sites within trees and behind rocks or other features that will block the prevailing wind direction if possible.

 First Aid Kit Management

-Going ultralight doesn’t mean not thinking about what your kit needs to contain for your safety.
+Going ultralight doesn’t mean not thinking about what your kit must contain for your safety.

-You should always carry a first aid kit, no matter what weight you are carrying, with bandages, gauze, alcohol wipes, and other items that can help in case of an emergency.
+You should always carry a first aid kit, no matter what weight you are carrying, with bandages, gauze, alcohol wipes, and other items that can help in an emergency.

-If you are interested in deeper reading on first aid kits I have a post specifically talking through building your kit here.
+If you want deeper reading on first aid kits, I have a post specifically talking about building your kit here.

 Quick Patch & Repair Kits

-However, if you are looking to go deeper on what you should carry for repairs I have another post here that covers what items I keep in my repair kit.
+However, if you want to go deeper on what you should carry for repairs, I have another post here that covers what items I keep in my repair kit.

 Reducing Pack Weight: UL Backpacking Equipment

-Now to managing the real weight, how you can bring down the pounds and cut down what you are carrying with you.
+Now to managing the real weight, how can you bring down the pounds and cut down what you carry with you.

 What you use to get your rest, is comprised of two core gear, the sleeping pad for ground insulation and the sleeping bag or backpacking quilt for holding in warmth.